Arularasi-17/Correlation_Regression/README.md

-# Date :
+# DATE : 03/11/2023
-# Correlation and regression for data analysis
+# EXP NO :3-Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line